One of the most frequent questions that I hear homeschoolers ask is: How do I know that I’m doing enough in my homeschool?

 Homeschool Whiplash & Instant Basketcase

 I had done a little research about homeschooling but had no clue what to do.
-Over the summer, the last straw plunked down on the camel’s back and we enrolled the boys in cyber school.
+At the last minute, we decided to withdrawal the boys from public school and enroll the boys in a state-funded cyber school.

 My emotions and hormones and mental status were all over the place throughout the next year.
 Quite frankly, I was a hot mess.
 Homeschooling had happened so suddenly.
 How in the world could I do this homeschool thing?